JaskRendix/Waters2mzML/README.md

 ## **Usage**

-Run the full pipeline on one or more `.raw` directories:
+Convert one or more `.raw` directories:

 ```
-waters2mzml convert path/to/raw_files/ --out path/to/mzml/
+waters2mzml convert path/to/raw/ --out path/to/mzml/
 ```

-The CLI handles:
+The CLI performs:

-- locating `msconvert`
+- raw annotation
-- running the conversion
+- msconvert execution
-- applying raw annotation
+- mzML post‑processing
-- applying mzML post‑processing
+- optional parallel execution

-See `waters2mzml --help` for all commands and options.
+Run `waters2mzml --help` for all options.

 ---

 ## **Processing Notes**

-### **Function Ordering**
+### **Function Roles**

-The pipeline infers function roles from the `_extern` file:
+Function roles are inferred from the `_extern` file:

 - Function 1 → MS¹
 - Subsequent functions → MS² (MSe or DDA)